Mukhlesur Rahman Chowdhury: Military intervention

 "Military coup in Bangladesh: Dateline 2007", one of his fact-finding write-ups about the One Eleven conspiracy, was published in the weekly Akhon Samoy of New York.
 Minister Chowdhury revealed untold facts about 2007 military intervention in Bangladesh in interviews taken by media that include the Bangladesh Pratidin, the daily Kaler Kantho, and the Daily Sun.

 Chowdhury later said that General Moeen, Army Chief, was the main force in the military intervention and declaration by President Iajuddin Ahmed of a state of emergency on 11 January 2007.
 He started speaking against army-backed government on 12 January and his interviews were published by the Manabzamin, Naya Diganta and Amader Shomoy.
 According to Amar Desh reporting in 2009, Chowdhury said that Moeen had intended to capture the country's presidency through the interim Caretaker Government headed by Fakhruddin Ahmed, formerly with the World Bank.
 Aminul Karim united army dissident groups and also used Gen. Masud and Brig.
 Bari to achieve this.
 The main motto of Moeen, Aminul Karim and A T M Amin was to make Moeen President of the country "Military coup in Bangladesh: Dateline 2007", one of his fact-finding write-ups about the One Eleven conspiracy, was published in the weekly Akhon Samoy of New York.
 Minister Chowdhury revealed untold facts about 2007 military intervention in Bangladesh in interviews taken by media that include the Bangladesh Pratidin, the daily Kaler Kantho, and the Daily Sun.
 Chowdhury resigned under pressure.

 Chowdhury brought all the political parties including agitating Grand Alliance in the parliamentary election of 22 January 2007 after having a series of meetings with them and agreeing to their demands.
 As a result, the Grand Alliance was in that election from 23 December 2006 to 3 January 2007.
-Chowdhury was fighting against Moeen and Aminul Karim's group as they were making army deployment of Caretaker Government (CTG) dysfunctional in November 2006, managing four advisors' resignations in December 2006 what he was also able to replace and stopping martial law and the State of Emergency until 11 January 2007.
-Then Moeen was behind all power.

 Chowdhury has been the chief editor of the Bangladesh Worldwide and the Editor of the Weekly Prekkhit and magazine the Sromo.
 He has been Senior Editor of Birkbeck Law Review.